 Zuni is available for Sponsorship through our Guardian Program.

-PriscillaPriscilla is one of our Education Ambassador Opossums.
+PriscillaPriscilla is mostly blind and, one of our Education Ambassador Opossums.
 She is a very gentle, charming animal and loves to curl up in a warm basket of laundry.

 Murray"Murray" the Groundhog was admitted in 2015 after being found wobbling around in a yard in Belleville.
 After spending months in our hospital and then a release attempt, it was determined that Murray had permanent neurological damage leaving her unable to walk correctly and safely navigate large spaces.
 She now lives a comfortable life as a permanent resident and weather predictor.